-Work as an employee (although not deductible for most taxpayers in 2018),
+Work as an employee (although not deductible for most taxpayers for 2018 through 2025),

 Casualty and theft losses resulting from a federally declared disaster,

-Moving expenses (although not deductible for most taxpayers in 2018), or
+Moving expenses (although not deductible for most taxpayers for 2018 through 2025), or

 A loss from operating a business is the most common reason for an NOL.